divonlan/genozip/docs/kraken.rst

     genocat myfile.bam.genozip --kraken myfile.kraken.genozip --taxid ^9606

-A +0 extension can be used include or exclude, in addition, also unclassified reads:
+A +0 suffix can be used include or exclude, in addition, also unclassified reads:

 ::